adcaudill/ccsrch/README.md

 `ccsrch -t 2 -o c.log ./`

+Search for all track data types in ascii only files and ignore known test card numbers:

+`ccsrch -T -i ignore.list -a ./`

 ### Output

 All output is tab delimited with the following order (depending on the parameters):